 Plas Derwen Country House is a Grade II listed building located 9 miles to the west of Llangollen & 1 mile from the rural village of Corwen.

 Built in the 18th century as a Georgian farmhouse it later became rectory to the Church in Corwen.
-It is now owned by Christine & Alan Swallow who have lovingly restored it, making changes along the way keeping it up to date with guests requirements, having made Plas Derwen Country House their family home for the last 30 years, successfully offering B & B for much of that time.
+It is now owned by Christine & Alan Swallow who have lovingly restored it, making changes along the way keeping it up to date, having made Plas Derwen Country House their family home for the last 30 years.

 Plas Derwen country house is an oasis of tranquility set within mature gardens and fields.